“The Pilgrim” is a pilot exchange programme linking Barcelona with Askeaton in southwest Ireland, Latitudes

 learned about the existence of this local legend when visiting Askeaton in 2018

 and were captivated by understanding how its details might match the historical reality in Barcelona.
 The tale points to little-known histories of cultural connections, and emotional ties between two distinct places of very different scales.
 “The Pilgrim” will develop in an open-ended way through a shared approach to research and practice, storytelling and performativity, and an understanding of the existing dynamics of place.
 What can twenty-first-century curators and artists learn from each other, as well as from the navigators, pirates and economies that once linked Spain with Ireland during the last centuries?
 How can we (re)discover the role that place twinning has historically played in civic and cultural life?

-In May 2023, Ruth and Niamh spent two weeks in Barcelona developing new work around relics, rubbings and translation, and in August, Rovira will pay her first visit to Askeaton.
+spent two weeks in Barcelona developing new research around relics, rubbings and translation.
+In August, Rovira

 paid her first visit to Askeaton where she became captivated by the rapid tide of the river Deel as it runs through the town, and reflected on the human and natural engineering of the Shannon Estuary – canal locks, hydroelectric power stations and numerous bridges.